ElmarJ/aliceheuff.com/src/index.md

 path: home
 background: /img/img_3948.jpg
 quicklinks:
-  - title: Portraits from inspired by the 1950
+  - title: Portraits from inspired by the fifhties and sixies
     url: /portraits
-    desc: "In my paintings I like to use a lot of bright colors and oilpaint is making the colors really popout.
-I'm inspired by pictures from the 1950-1960 from many photographers like Ed van de Elkse and Vivian Mayer. "
+    desc: I'm inspired by pictures from the 1950-1960 from many photographers like Ed van de Elkse and Vivian Mayer.
     img: /img/painting1.jpeg
   - title: PartyTime!
     url: /party